 Summary: Another price breakthrough from Affordable Buzzers.
 This time, it's wireless table-top buzzers for $49.95 each.
 Playfully named "Big Daddy" buzzers, these are great for team play because the large buttons are easily shared by a team.
 The system uses one USB port for the wireless receiver that captures signals sent when buzzer buttons are pressed.

-Features we like best are the easy setup (works out of the box with Game Show Presenter's various versions), solid construction and smart design.
+Features we like best are the easy setup (works out of the box with Game Show Presenter Gold or Bronze), solid construction and smart design.
 Good wireless range, too.
 Our test went up to 40 feet, but, of course, your mileage may vary.

 Check out our youtube channel of game and buzzer videos!